-This Sourdough Discard Naan is a light and fluffy recipe with a sourdough tang and very easy to make.
-It's delicious and perfect for snacking on with hummus or serving as a side to a meal.
+This easy recipe for Sourdough Discard Naan is light and fluffy with a sourdough tang.
+It's brushed with melted butter and garlic, and topped with fresh parsley.
+Naan is perfect for snacking with hummus or serving as a side dish for any meal!

 Jump to: